cohsk/athena-alpine-rclone/README.md

-4 - Dowload the file named root to a local workstation 5 - Edit the file and add a cron job to perform the rclone operation 6 - Upload the file to the directory it came from (need to test.  had trouble uploading recently.  see issue #6)
+4 - Dowload the file named root to a local workstation 5 - Edit the file and add a cron job to perform the rclone operation 6 - Upload the file to the directory it came from (need to test.  had trouble uploading recently.  see issue #6) note - looks like uploading needs attention.
+Contingency plan is to get into the interactive shell for the alpine-rclone-athena container and edit /etc/crontabs/root file using vi